AVSLab/basilisk/src/fswAlgorithms/formationFlying/spacecraftReconfig/spacecraftReconfig.rst

 ----------------------------------
 - This module uses classic orbital element, so this module cannot be applied to near-circular or near-equatorial orbits.
 - Too long or too short attControlTime may result in control error.
-- Impulsive maneuvers are approcimated by steady thrust of a certain period.
+- Impulsive maneuvers are approximated by steady thrust of a certain period.

 User Guide
 ----------------------------------